If you or someone you know has suffered a stroke, you know how troublesome the results can be.

 Symptoms can range from difficulty forming complete sentences to using the wrong words or speaking in jumbled sentences.

-Speech therapy can help with a variety of symptoms of aphasia.
+The good news is that speech therapy can help with most symptoms of aphasia.

 Trouble understanding words or the inability to think of the “right” word in a situation can also improve with the adoption of the following useful exercises:

 Most of the aphasia symptoms we’ve discussed have revolved around language.

 However, aphasia can sometimes cause you to struggle to regulate your breathing.

 This also has an impact on your language skills.

 When you can’t regulate your breathing properly, it makes it harder to speak at length.

 You might also find yourself taking breaths in the middle of sentences.

 This can affect your ability to communicate and lead to being misunderstood.